 City of Milwaukee, Milwaukee County, Wisconsin: Chapter 78-22 of the City of Milwaukee Code of Ordinances places special requirements on owners of dogs that are one half or more American Staffordshire Terrier, Staffordshire Terrier, American Pit Bull Terrier, Staffordshire Bull Terrier, Miniature Bull Terrier or Rottweiler.
 For more information, please contact MADACC.
 These include rules around who can handle the animal, owner education and containment requirements.
 Additional information can be found here or by contacting MADACC at 414-649-8640.

 vaccine clinics and outreach

-FoM is committed to bringing critical pet care services such as core vaccinations, including rabies and distemper (combo), and microchipping, at a low-cost to those in underserved areas of Milwaukee County through our quarterly Community Pet Clinics.
+FoM is committed to working with MADACC to bring critical pet care services such as core vaccinations, including rabies and distemper (combo), and microchipping, at a low-cost to those in underserved areas of Milwaukee County through our Community Pet Clinics.
 The following low-cost core vaccines/services are provided (may vary from event-to-event):

 $12 Pet Licensing